$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Equivalent models of different widths

 \section{Equivalent models of different widths}

-Our goal is to use pre-trained small models as a warm start initialization for training larger models.
-To do that, we will widen the small model into a larger one that implements the same function so that whatever was learned in the small model is not lost when we train the larger one.
-In this section, we present a theoretical analysis of the equivalence between neural networks of different widths across a broad range of architectures and optimization methods.
-We distinguish two notions of equivalence.
-First, a \emph{static} equivalence refers to two models of different widths parametrizing exactly the same function.
-Second, a \emph{dynamic} equivalence concerns an architecture–optimizer pair and means that two models of different widths follow identical training trajectories in function space---that is, they parametrize the same function at every training step.
+Our goal is to use pre-trained small models as a warm start for training larger models.
+Prior work has approached this via function-preserving weight transformations~\cite{chen2015net2net}, which establish a \emph{static} equivalence between models of different widths: the narrow and wide models parametrize exactly the same function.
+In this section, we strengthen this to a \emph{dynamic} equivalence, which concerns an architecture--optimizer pair and means that two models of different widths follow identical training trajectories in function space---that is, they parametrize the same function at every training step.

-These two perspectives are unified by the framework of tensor programs, which we leverage to obtain general results in Section~\ref{sec:general-architectures}.
+These two perspectives are unified by the framework of Tensor Programs, which we leverage to obtain general results in Section~\ref{sec:general-architectures}.
 As a warm-up, in Section~\ref{sec:MLP-SGD-equivalence} we first illustrate both notions separately using a bias-free MLP trained with vanilla stochastic gradient descent (SGD).
-The next two subsections generalize this analysis, first to other optimization methods and then to general architectures.
+The subsequent subsections generalize this analysis, first to other optimization methods and then to general architectures.